Skip to the main content.

 • The capital is relatively fast and inexpensive compared to some other alternatives.

-Cons of Convertible Notes
+Cons of convertible notes

 • Leaving a convertible note uncapped can put the investor at odds with the startup.
 The company wants a high valuation, while the investor wants the opposite.